apache/johnzon/src/site/markdown/index.md

 JAX-RS module provides two providers (and underlying MessageBodyReaders and MessageBodyWriters):

-* org.apache.johnzon.jaxrs.JohnzonProvider.JohnzonProvider: use Johnzon Mapper to map Object to Json and the opposite
+* org.apache.johnzon.jaxrs.JohnzonProvider: use Johnzon Mapper to map Object to Json and the opposite
+* org.apache.johnzon.jaxrs.ConfigurableJohnzonProvider: same as JohnzonProvider but with setters to ease the configuration of the provider in most servers/containers
 * org.apache.johnzon.jaxrs.JsrProvider: allows you to use JsrArray, JsrObject (more generally JsonStructure)

 ## Thanks